 Africa Oil's strategy and long range plan is to increase shareholder value through the acquisition and exploration of oil and gas assets, located in under-explored geographic areas, in the early phase of the upstream oil and gas life-cycle.
 The Company is focused on high-impact exploration opportunities and has secured a portfolio of African oil and gas assets, focused primarily in East Africa, which provide shareholders with exposure to multiple identified prospects and leads, geographically and geologically diversified across multiple East African countries and under-explored petroleum systems.
 Africa Oil's mission is to de-risk this portfolio of oil and gas prospects and leads, while generating additional prospects and leads, through continuous oil and gas exploration activities.
 The Company aims to pursue a leveraged farmout strategy allowing it to leverage its large working interest holdings in each of its operated blocks.
+Africa Oil aims to continue to identify highly prospective exploration targets in geologically favorable settings.
 Africa Oil will continue to consider acquisition and merger opportunities with a focus on North Africa and the Middle East.
 In general, Africa Oil will continue its portfolio approach to exploring a large number of oil and gas opportunities with the goal of increasing shareholder value.

-The board of directors of Africa Oil may, in its discretion, approve asset or corporate acquisitions or investments that do not conform to the guidelines discussed above based upon the board's consideration of the qualitative and quantitative as pects of the subject properties, including risk profile, technical upside, resource potential, reserve life and asset quality.
+The board of directors of Africa Oil may, in its discretion, approve asset or corporate acquisitions or investments that do not conform to the guidelines discussed above based upon the board's consideration of the qualitative and quantitative aspects of the subject properties, including risk profile, technical upside, resource potential, reserve life and asset quality.